303rd Cavalry Regiment: 303rd Cavalry and predecessor units

 On 21 February 2016, the 1st Squadron was inactivated as the 81st Brigade transformed into a Stryker Brigade Combat Team.
 The squadron was reactivated on 7 May 2016 at the Camp Rilea Armed Forces Training Center in Warrenton, Oregon, operationally controlled by the 96th Troop Command.
 In event of mobilization, it was to become part of the Oregon Army National Guard's 41st Infantry Brigade Combat Team.
 The 303rd's headquarters was moved to Vancouver from Kent.
 Lieutenant Colonel Chris Blanco took command of the new 1st Squadron.
 The 1/303rd was replaced at Kent on 28 August by the reactivation of the 3rd Battalion, 161st Infantry, forming part of the 81st Stryker Brigade Combat Team.
 In September 2019, the 303rd Cavalry Regiment was mobilized in support of Operation Spartan Shield.
 The main body was deployed to Joint Training Center Jordan, while the B Troop was placed in Bahrain.
 The unit later demobilized in Fort Bliss, TX in mid-June and early July 2020.
 In October 2020, the 303rd was activated on a state level in response to possible civil unrest prior to and after the 2020 November elections.
 They were later activated in January 2021 following the trespassing on the Governor's residence and prior to President Biden's Inauguration, remaining in the state capitol of Olympia for three weeks.

 Honors

 Campaign streamers

-The 303rd is entitled to the following Campaign streamers: War on Terrorism campaign streamers are not yet listed on the Center of Military History's official lineage and honors document, but are listed here based on 303rd's deployment dates.
+The 303rd is entitled to the following Campaign streamers: Iraq War campaign streamers are not yet listed on the Center of Military History's official lineage and honors document, but are listed here based on 303rd's deployment dates.